Liberatii/documentation/docs/reference/supported_oracle_syntax/sql.rst

    If the original query uses an asterisk we need to read the metadata and exclude columns that are used in UNPIVOT clause

-|

 **Ignore NULLS**

-For ignoring NULLS we should wrap translated query into the top query with the condition.
+For ignoring NULLS, we should wrap the translated query into the top query with the condition.

 Oracle EXCLUDE NULLS.